- Self-Directed IRAs

 Providing diversification and liquidity with no credit risk, gold can be especially attractive during periods of increased market volatility.
 Many investors choose to diversify retirement portfolios with alternative assets that are not correlated to the stock market.

-2. Can I buy physical gold for my Individual Retirement Account?
+2. Can I buy physical gold for my IRA?

 You can buy gold coins and gold bullion bars, silver, palladium, and other precious metals that meet certain fineness requirements with your IRA.